-Assume that a probability p has been determined, and that the global quantities needed to setup the non-interactive fractional oblivious transfer have been determined.3 We also assume that Larry (the government) has published his public key(s), again according to the algorithm specified by whichever scheme we are using.
+Assume that a probability p has been determined, and that the global quantities needed to setup a p-NFOT have been determined.3 We also assume that Larry (the government) has published his public key(s), again according to the algorithm specified by whichever scheme we are using.
 Thus he can obtain a message sent via oblivious transfer with probability p.

-The above computation and publication by Larry is the only set-up required by our translucent cryptography scheme; there is no need for each user to escrow shares of his private key, or for manufacturers to escrow shares of keys stored in each cryptographic device produced.
+The above computation and publication by Larry is the only setup required by our translucent cryptography scheme; there is no need for each user to escrow shares of his private key, or for manufacturers to escrow shares of keys stored in each cryptographic device produced.
 Each cryptographic product can be made in an identical manner, embodying the quantities just described.
 In practice, each product would also presumably have a unique identifying serial number, so that its messages can be distinguished from those of other products.
 This number does not need to be secret.